piezosystemjena/nv200-python-lib/doc/getting_started.rst

 High-Level Device Functions
 -------------------------------

-If you have a properly connected `DeviceClient` instance, you can start using the API of the NV200 library.
+If you have a properly connected `NV200Device` instance, you can start using the API of the NV200 library.
 The high-level functions provide a user-friendly interface for common device operations such as setting control modes, updating setpoints, or querying the current position.
 They are designed to cover typical use cases and abstract away low-level communication details.